 The thin sac or membrane that wraps the inside of the abdominal wall.
 The intestine, liver spleen, and internal abdominal fat are inside the peritoneum.
 The Peritoneum is the tissue that slides through a hole in the abdominal wall.

 This is the space between the abdominal wall and peritoneum.
 This is the space that I use to place the mesh inside the abdominal wall.
 This is the same place that laparoscopic hernia mesh is placed.

 In cases of incarcerated hernia, the tissue becomes so swollen that blood cannot return from the tissue inside the hernia.
 This causes severe pain and leads to tissue death and is potentially life threatening.

 Another common type of hernia, the umbilical hernia is found in the umbilicus (“belly button”).
 This hernia occurs because the hole which brought us blood and oxygen in the womb does not completely close after birth.
-If a bulge/hernia appears over time, it is usually increased abdominal pressure or stretching of our tissues.
-Abdominal diseases, pregnancy and overweight can lead to these hernias.
+If a bulge/hernia appears over time, it is usually because of increased abdominal pressure or stretching of our tissues.
+Abdominal diseases, pregnancy and being overweight can lead to these hernias.
 Like inguinal hernias, most surgeons repair these hernias only when symptoms develop.
 Mesh is commonly used to repair almost all hernias since the recurrence rate with suture repair is more than 50%.